zdenyhraz/vscode-colorful-env/README.md

 Step 2) Productivity++

-Step 3) (optional ) To add new color rules: Hover over the text token you wish to customize > Ctrl-Shift-P > Inspect Editor Tokens and Scopes > check name of setting > add it to your settings.json file
+Step 3) (optional) To add new color rules > hover over the text token you wish to customize > Ctrl-Shift-P > Inspect Editor Tokens and Scopes > check name of setting > add it to your settings.json file

 Step 4) (optional) Install the Clang-Format extension